Warm weather safety tips

 • Wear UV-absorbent sunglasses for eye protection.
 Sunglasses don’t have to be expensive, but they should block 99 to 100 percent of UVA and UVB radiation.
 Before you buy sunglasses, read the product tag or label.

 • Limit exposure.
-UV rays are most intense between 10 a.m. to 4 p.m.
+UV rays are most intense between 10 a.m.-4 p.m.

 The combination of heat and humidity can be a serious health threat during the summer months.
-If you work outside or in a kitchen, laundry, or bakery you may be at increased risk for heat-related illness.
+If you work outside or in a kitchen, laundry, or bakery, you may be at increased risk for heat-related illness.

 • Start hydrating several hours prior to work or the evening before.